wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 the command below to clone the repository to the local VM used for the lab.

-1. Open a new terminal window by clicking the termical icon on the desktop.
+1. Open a new terminal window by clicking the terminal icon on the desktop.

     <img src="./images/media/image12.png" width="200"/>